001AJD/datastructures-using-js/readme.md

 - [x] Check if string follows a given pattern.
 A word pattern problem
 - [ ] Check if input strings are isomorphic
 #### Array Problems
-- [ ] Remove elements in place.
+- [x] Remove elements in place.
+- [x] Remove Duplicates from a Sorted Array.
-- [ ] Remove Duplicates from a Sorted Array.
+- [ ] Remove Duplicates from a Sorted Array II.